-(a) Patron—Person who contributes $2,000 or more to the Association.
+(a) Life Member—Person who contributes $2,000 or more to the Association.

-The above three classes of members are exempted from payment of annual dues.
-They shall receive life subscriptions to the Journal of Asian Studies, the Bibliography of Asian Studies, and the Asian Studies Newsletter, so long as these are published by the Association.
+The above two classes of members are exempted from payment of annual dues.
+They shall receive life subscriptions to the printed Journal of Asian Studies, so long as it is provided by the Association.

-(d) Regular Member—Person who pays Regular Member annual dues.
+(c) Regular Member—Person who pays Regular Member dues.

-Regular members shall receive the Journal of Asian Studies and the Asian Studies Newsletter, so long as these are published by the Association; in addition, they may receive other publications on terms to be determined by the Board of Directors.
+Regular members shall receive all member benefits including the printed Journal of Asian Studies, so long as it is provided by the Association; in addition, they may receive other publications on terms to be determined by the Board of Directors.

-All members in good standing in classes (a) through (e) have voting rights in Association elections.
-“Good standing” is lost when dues are six months in arrears.
+All members in good standing in classes (a) through (d) have voting rights in Association elections.
+“Good standing” is lost once the membership reaches its expiration.

 Dues will be changed by a vote of the Councils and the Board of Directors.